 SECTION 1: Indian Hill’s Commitment to Health and Safety for our In-Person Programs

-- MASKS: Masks will be required by everyone inside and outside of the building at all times, and extra masks will be made available to individuals who did not bring one.
-Masks will be required even for outdoor activities.
+- MASKS: Masks will be required by everyone inside the building at all times, and extra masks will be made available to individuals who did not bring one.
+Special masks and instrument coverings for woodwinds, brass, and voice will be required indoors.
+There are no mask requirements for outdoor activities.

 - AIR PURIFICATION: High quality air purifiers will be placed in each instructional space.
 Significant upgrades have been made to the HVAC filtration system in Blackman Hall, which will also be used for our summer programming.